Hessian of the Busemann function on Damek-Ricci spaces: Hessian of the Busemann function on

-\begin{proof}[Proof of Theorem \ref{Bposi}] Since $\mathcal{B}$ is a submatrix of the Hessian of the Busemann function, its eigenvalues are non-negative.
-Hence, it is enough to show $\det(\mathcal{B})>0$.
-From properties of determinant and Lemma \ref{Bblemma}, we have
+\begin{rem} Since $H_\theta$ is positive semi-definite, it suffices to show that the determinant of $B$ is positive to show that all eigenvalues of $H_\theta$ are positive.
+From properties of a determinant and spectral analysis of $K^2$, we have